Tuition & Financial Aid

 Need-Based Financial Aid

 Each year, students at Indiana University Bloomington receive more than $280 million in federal financial aid, including scholarships, grants, loans, and income from work-study jobs.
 More than half of the students in the Jacobs School of Music receive federal aid.
 (Please note that international students are not eligible for federally funded, need-based assistance.)
-The Office of Student Financial Assistance, located in Franklin Hall, handles all matters regarding need-based financial aid.
+The Office of Student Financial Assistance, located in the Student Central building, handles all matters regarding need-based financial aid.